Spin-orbit correlations and exchange-bias control in twisted Janus dichalcogenide multilayers: Introduction

 Twist engineering has risen as a powerful knob to control the electronic structure of dichalcogenides in particular,\cite{PhysRevLett.122.086402,PhysRevLett.121.266401,PhysRevResearch.2.013335,PhysRevB.91.165403,Jones2013,Baugher2014} and van der Waals materials in general.\cite{PhysRevB.86.155449,PhysRevLett.99.256802,PhysRevLett.124.086401,Chen2020mo,Hejazi2020} The emergence of flat bands and correlated states in dichalcogenide systems represent an illustrative example of the versatility of twist engineering in these systems. \cite{PhysRevLett.121.026402,PhysRevLett.126.106804,Jin2019TM,Regan2020TM,Shimazaki2020,Shimazaki2020,Tang2020TM,PhysRevB.103.L121102} Spin-orbit coupling effects in these flat band systems\cite{Hill2016,PhysRevB.92.205108,PhysRevB.84.153402,PhysRevLett.108.196802,Soriano2020,PhysRevB.102.241106,2021arXiv210203259V} have also been proposed to bring up unique possibilities for spin and valley control.
 However, the emergence of correlated states in Janus dichalcogenides has remained largely unexplored, and studies on spin-orbit effects have focused mainly on Ising spin-orbit coupling.

-Here we put forward twisted Janus systems as a paradigmatic example in which correlated states emerge in flat bands with strong spin-momentum texture.
+Here we put forward twisted Janus systems (Fig. \ref{fig:fig1}a) as a paradigmatic example in which correlated states emerge in flat bands dominated by spin-momentum texture in reciprocal space.
 In particular, we demonstrate the emergence of flat bands dominated by Rashba spin-orbit coupling effects in strike contrast with conventional twisted dichalcogenide systems.
-When including electronic interactions, we show that these flat bands lead to non-collinear magnetic states in real space, stemming from the strong Rashba effects of the parent compounds.
+When including electronic interactions, we show that these flat bands lead to non-coplanar magnetic states in real space, stemming from the strong Rashba effects of the parent compounds.
 We finally show how the exchange proximity effect allows controlling these correlated states by combining Janus dichalcogenide bilayers with two-dimensional ferromagnets.
 Our results highlight the spin-orbit dominated physics of twisted Janus dichalcogenide systems and their versatility for controllable correlated spin-orbitronics.
 The manuscript is organized as follows.
 In Section \ref{sec:bands} we show the impact of mirror symmetry breaking in twisted dichalcogenide systems.
-In Section \ref{sec:int} we show the emergence of correlations in the twisted Janus system, together with the emergence of non-collinear magnetism.
+In Section \ref{sec:int} we show the emergence of correlations in the twisted Janus system, together with the emergence of non-coplanar magnetism.
 In Section \ref{sec:ex} we show how the correlated states can be controlled by the exchange proximity effect.
 Finally, in Section \ref{sec:con} we summarize our conclusions.